kylesze/monte-carlo-simulation/README.md

 and standard deviation in a single run, and evaluating the accuracy of those estimates against analytical solutions.

 ## Framework
-The project uses uniform samples and inverse-transform sampling to generate random variates, which are then used in the Monte Carlo Simulation to approximate statistical information such as the mean, variance, or standard deviation of the user-defined probability model.
+The project uses uniform samples and inverse-transform sampling to generate random variates, which are then used in the Monte Carlo Simulation to approximate the mean, variance, and standard deviation of the user-defined probability model.

 ## Key Features
-- Program includes a total of 11 distributions, including, but not limited to, Poisson distributions, Gamma distributions and Lognormal distributions.
+- Program includes a total of 11 distributions, including, but not limited to, Poisson distributions, Gamma distributions, and Lognormal distributions.
-- User defined number of random variates to simulate.
+- User-defined number of random variates to simulate.
-- User defined probability distribution to sample from.
+- User-defined probability distribution to sample from.
 - Error comparisons between simulated and theoretical values.

 # Installation Guide / Quick Start